Demi-urge/menace_sandbox/README.md

 # or simply set AUTO_DASHBOARD_PORT=8002
 ```

+Use `--metrics-port` or `METRICS_PORT` to expose Prometheus gauges from the sandbox.

 To optimise across distinct scenarios supply preset files explicitly.
 The
 runner cycles through them when ``--preset-file`` is repeated: